goutamir007/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 6. Click to expand the **Input** **Data** step.

-7. Review the Json text in the value Column.
-This is the data that will be imported into your environment
+7. Review the JSON text in the value Column.
+This is the data that will be imported into your environment.
+Note the image data encoded as a text.

 8. Expand the **Each Department** for each control